Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Results

 Data fragmentation and system integration issues appear in OF3.
 These include data ingestion, activity logs, data flow monitoring, and integration between internal systems.
 A participant from OF3 described this work, noting, \textit{"We have error handling, but many processes we do not have because the amount of work is so big.
 It could be better if some system monitored and categorized the errors automatically"} (OF3).

 Fraud detection, invoice validation, accuracy checks, and other control tasks appear in OF4.
 These tasks involve reviewing structured information and identifying irregularities.
 A participant from OF4 stated, \textit{"invoices often require corrections, which means extra work and double checking for compliance"} (OF4).
+The frequency of validation and compliance related tasks suggests that accuracy and error detection are critical operational requirements within the organisation.

 Operational monitoring, safety data, asset related information, and legacy systems appear in OF2, OF6, and Management.
 These reflect the current state of systems and internal workload.
-A participant from OF3 explained, \textit{"There will not be more people to do this, maybe less.
+A participant from OF6 explained, \textit{"There will not be more people to do this, maybe less.
 So anything manual or time consuming that we can reduce helps the workload"} (OF6).
+These observations indicate that workforce constraints and legacy systems contribute to increasing workload, reinforcing the need for automation and system support.

 \textbf{Summary}.
 Across all OF, AI and LLM based use cases focus on routine automation, data integration, and decision support.
 These uses aim to reduce manual work, improve access to information, and support forecasting and monitoring.
 As shown in Figure~\ref{fig:use_cases_diagram}, these areas represent concrete opportunities to address long standing operational issues across the organisation.
+In the context of the energy sector, these challenges are particularly important due to the reliance on large scale infrastructure, continuous monitoring, and data driven planning.

 We prioritized the identified AI use cases based on their business importance, implementation ease, and expected organizational value.
 Table~\ref{tab:priority1_2} summarizes the prioritized categories and corresponding use cases.
 Reporting-related use cases were assigned the highest priority because they directly support decision making by the board of directors and senior management.
 Clear and timely reports help stakeholders understand ongoing activities, risks, and outcomes, which enables faster and more informed decisions.
 RAG and agentic RAG based solutions follow, as they support knowledge access and operational efficiency across organizational functions.
-Lower priority categories address more specialized or supporting needs and are grouped under uncatgorized.
+Lower priority categories address more specialized or supporting needs and are grouped under uncategorized.
+The prioritization reflects a focus on high impact use cases that support decision making and operational efficiency across the organization.